Woking Borough Council: Elections

 Since the last boundary changes in 2016 the council has comprised 30 councillors representing 10 wards, with each ward electing three councillors.
-Elections are held three years out of every four, with a third of the council (one councillor for each ward) elected each time for a four-year term of office.
-Surrey County Council elections are held in the fourth year of the cycle when there are no borough council elections.
+Elections were held three years out of every four, with a third of the council (one councillor for each ward) elected each time for a four-year term of office.
+Surrey County Council elections were held in the fourth year of the cycle when there were no borough council elections.

+Further full borough council elections were cancelled in 2026, and an election for the new West Surrey Council was held instead.
+West Surrey Council will formally come into being and take over local government functions in the area on 1 April 2027, at which point Woking Borough Council and the borough of Woking will be abolished.

 Premises

 The council is based at the Civic Offices on Gloucester Square.
 The building was purpose-built for the council and opened in 1983.